 Easily the best part of the entire episode was seeing Team Rick reunite at the Hilltop after such a long time.
 This episode is the beginning of the potential greatest story arc The Walking Dead will ever introduce: All-Out War.
 You can't hold back the violence this time, Gale Anne Hurd.

-How can this not be the greatest episode of the season?
-All of the other episodes on this list attracted controversy for its quality, but "The Day Will Come When You Won't Be" was controversial because of how violent it was.
+How can this not be one of the greatest episodes of the season?
+A lot of episodes on this list attracted controversy for its quality, but "The Day Will Come When You Won't Be" was controversial because of how violent it was.
 The cliffhanger at the end of Season 6 annoyed the majority of fans, but the Season 7 premiere quickly made up for it.

 The tone was bleak, the audience was trembling, and Negan's introduction was absolutely insane.
 The way the episode was shot where it would flash forward to Rick's scenes with Negan and then go back to when Negan was about to slam someone in the head with Lucille was intense.
 The episode refused to reveal who died right away, instead leading up to the huge moment.